 Wind doesn’t blow consistently.
 But wind energy is not unreliable – that is a clear message from the operators of electricity grids around the world.

-Currently, wind generation provides around 5% of New Zealand’s electricity.
-Given the strength of New Zealand’s wind resource there is no reason why wind’s contribution cannot increase to the proportions being achieved by other countries.
+Currently, wind generation provides around 6% of New Zealand’s electricity.
+Given the strength of New Zealand’s wind resource and the reliability of our national grid, there is no reason why wind’s contribution cannot increase to the proportions being achieved by other countries.

 A report produced for the United States Department of Energy concluded that the operators of electricity grids worldwide are increasingly positive about integrating wind generation as they share best practices and learn about the successes of their peers.
 The authors of the report interviewed 33 grid operators, which combined manage 72% of worldwide installed wind energy capacity.
 The report did not identify any technical limitations to how much wind can be managed on an electricity system, but rather it came to the following conclusions: